junjinyong/ISP2023/README.md

 ## Results

-This project is able to identify major facial features (such as the eyes, nose and mouth), and has the ability to utilize an identification system to track different faces concurrently.
-It also gives the user the option to cover a person's face with an emoji if they desire by simply clicking on the face.
+In conclusion, the code works as expected.
+This project can identify major facial features (such as the eyes, nose, and mouth) and utilize an identification system to track different faces concurrently.
+Users can cover a person's face with an emoji by simply clicking on it.

+However, there are also problems.
+First, there are hardware problems.
+Gretchen has low resolution and can not identify faces sometimes.
+So tuning the threshold is required.
+Nevertheless it may not work for many people.
+The Gretchen had a low FOV and long shutter speed, so performers could not get close to it.
+If they do, they may get cut off from the screen or get blurry due to movements.
+Second, the model problem.
+The frontal face detector of the dlib could not detect even if the face is slightly sideways or if the image is blurry due to the movement of the camera or person.
+Also, Applying a cascade of models make it run slow.
+The face encoding model runs much slower than others, so face images are cropped.
+Despite all these means, there is a problem of considering the same face as different or vice versa.
+Last, since the acquirement of the image happens a little later than the movement of Gretchen's head, it underestimates its motion and makes excessive movements, which causes the screen to be blurry.

+Refer to demo in the following link for details: https://youtu.be/nI_jIoSdEYg